 In the 1980s, the diet gained rapid popularity and was commonly touted as a diet used by models, stewardesses and celebrities alike to keep their figures in check and spur quick weight loss.
 It was later even claimed to be used by health organizations to help overweight patients lose weight and prepare for surgery.

 Keep in mind that there is no reliable evidence that these claims are true.
-It has, however, become a popular diet for those looking to drop weight fast and not worry about meticulously counting calories or macronutrients.
+It has, however, become a popular diet for those looking to drop weight fast and not worry about meticulously counting calories (such as in the CICO diet) or macronutrients.
 Here’s how the cabbage soup diet works:

 Eat only cabbage soup and fruit all day, except for bananas, which are put on the chopping block on this diet.